TYsewyn/Getting-Started-with-Spring-Cloud/README.md

 ```

-## Create an app
+## Create an Application

 In the Lab:

-- Run these commands in your terminal (please copy them verbatim to make the rest of the lab run smoothly)
+1. Run the following commands in your terminal (copy them verbatim to make the rest of the lab run smoothly):

 ```bash
 $ cd ~/demo && mkdir s1p-spring-cloud-demo-app && cd s1p-spring-cloud-demo-app
 $ curl https://start.spring.io/starter.tgz -d artifactId=s1p-spring-cloud-demo-app -d name=s1p-spring-cloud-demo-app -d packageName=com.example.demo -d dependencies=web,actuator,cloud-contract-verifier -d javaVersion=11 | tar -xzf -
 ```

-- Open the IDE using the “IDE” button at the top of the lab - it might be obscured by the “Call for Assistance” button.
+2. Open the IDE using the “IDE” button at the top of the lab - it might be obscured by the “Call for Assistance” button.

 Working on your own:

-- Click [here](https://start.spring.io/starter.zip?type=maven-project&language=java&platformVersion=2.3.2.RELEASE&packaging=jar&jvmVersion=11&groupId=com.example&artifactId=s1p-spring-cloud-demo-app&name=s1p-spring-cloud-demo-app&description=Getting%20started%20with%20Spring%20Cloud&packageName=com.example.demo&dependencies=web,actuator,cloud-contract-verifier) to download a zip of the Spring Boot app
+1. Click [here](https://start.spring.io/starter.zip?type=maven-project&language=java&platformVersion=2.3.2.RELEASE&packaging=jar&jvmVersion=11&groupId=com.example&artifactId=s1p-spring-cloud-demo-app&name=s1p-spring-cloud-demo-app&description=Getting%20started%20with%20Spring%20Cloud&packageName=com.example.demo&dependencies=web,actuator,cloud-contract-verifier) to download a zip of the Spring Boot app
-- Unzip the project to your desired workspace and open in your favorite IDE
+1. Unzip the project to your desired workspace and open in your favorite IDE

-### Implementing and verifying our API
+### Implementing and Verifying Our API

-If we would build and test our newly created application everything should be fine.
+If we build and test our newly created application, everything should be fine:

 ```bash
 $ ./mvnw clean verify